iamguid/ngx-mf/README.md

 # ngx-mf
-`ngx-mf` is a small zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from model type.
+`ngx-mf` is a small (100 lines of code) zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from model type.

 It doesn't increase your bundle size because it's just TypeScript types.

-WARNING: I found some issues in TypeScript, for workaround it I use @ts-ignore, if it critical for your project don't use that library.
-Because in future TypeScript releases library may break down

 ## Installation